silviuaavram/silviuaavram/blog/2023-05-17-new-york-2023/index.md

 Metropolitan Museum, where you probably need to spend a few days in order to fully experience it.
 I managed only 4 hours, I felt I was in a constant hurry, and missed many of its offerings.
-I went from Ancient Egypt, Rome and Greece, to Muslim and Far East Asia, early United States and everything in between.
+I went from Ancient Egypt, Rome and Greece, to Muslim Central and Far East Asia, early United States and everything in between.
 Some of my highlights include the Egyptian ruins (yes, actual ruins in the museum) and the American rooms arranged in the American History corner.
 But, to be honest, the whole collection is something to see.
-It's just that, being already familiar with art pieces from the ancient Mediterranean cultures, from many other European museums, the American and Asian parts from the MET impressed me the most.
+Being already familiar with art pieces from the ancient Mediterranean cultures, from many other European museums, the American and Asian parts from the MET impressed me the most.

 ## Final Thoughts

 There are also other places that I have been and are not covered in the lines above, like the Rockefeller Center or Little Island.
-But if I will write about every single place or experience that impressed me in New York City, I would never finish this article, ever.
+But if decide to write about every single place or experience that impressed me in New York, I would never finish this article, ever.

-Without a shadow of a doubt, I can say that I loved New York City, and that it was one of my best ideas to spend 10 days enjoying it as much as possible.
+Without a shadow of a doubt, I can say that I love New York City, and that it was one of my best ideas to spend 10 days and enjoy it as much as possible.
 It's
 #1 on my favorite cities in the world, and I have a feeling that it will stay
 there.